Employer Guide · Work Permits

 Residency & Long-Term Settlement

-A work permit grants the holder a Temporary Residence Permit for the duration of employment (up to 3 years), renewable.
+A work permit grants a Temporary Residence Permit for the duration of employment (up to 3 years), renewable.
 With continued legal employment, non-EU workers can progress toward permanent residency and eventually citizenship.

 Year 1